geraudster/datasciencecoursera/getdata/courseproject1/README.md

 Clone this repository, then open the script with R:
     source('run_analysis.R')

-You might need to install the following packages first: data.table
+You might need to install the following packages first: data.table, plyr.

 The data is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, and unzip'ed in the `data/` directory.

+The run_analysis writes the result in a file tidyData.csv in the current working directory.
+Format of this file is described in the CodeBook.md file.